 Spend a night at Bells at Killcare

+The Central Coast is home to some of the best places to stay around Sydney.
 This boutique hotel caters to couples that want a chic, adults-only escape where the food is excellent and the surrounding area is bushland with beautiful walks.
-Hidden away on the Bouddi Peninsula – also the home of Bouddi coastal walk (see below) – Bells at Killcare has hotel rooms and two-storey standalone villas.
+Hidden away on the Bouddi Peninsula – also the home of Bouddi coastal walk – Bells at Killcare has hotel rooms and two-storey standalone villas.
 At night the on-site restaurant is run by Australian celebrity chef and author Stefano Manfredi, whose local, sustainable menus have in the past been awarded Australia's highest accolade, the distinction of three chef's hats.

 Get back to nature on the Bouddi coastal walk

 Bouddi National Park is a stunningly beautiful bushland area, just a short stroll from Bells at Killcare.
-It's home to the eight kilometre (five mile) Bouddi coastal walk, which follows the curve of the coastline on dramatic cliffs, along icy white beaches and through lush woodland.
-Whales migrate along this section of coastline between May and November each year, and the walk provides an excellent vantage point from which to watch them swimming and playing in the water.
+It's home to the eight-kilometre (five-mile) Bouddi coastal walk, which follows the curve of the coastline on dramatic cliffs, along icy white beaches and through lush woodland.
+Whales migrate along this section of coastline between May and November each year.

 Feed a crowd of hungry pelicans

-The Entrance is a town that got its name because it's at the entrance to Tuggerah Lake, a popular fishing spot where three local rivers meet the sea.
-It's home to not just one, but several of the best beaches in the area, including Shelly and Bateau Bay beaches.
-Once you've finished exploring the beautiful sandy bluffs and long stretches of sand, head to Pelican Plaza, where, every day at 3.30pm, a large crowd of hungry pelicans assembles to eat whole fresh fish, in a tradition that's more than 20 years old.
+The Entrance is home to several of the best beaches in the area, including Shelly and Bateau Bay beaches.
+Once you've finished exploring the sandy bluffs and long stretches of sand, head to Pelican Plaza, where, every day at 3.30pm, a large crowd of hungry pelicans assembles to eat whole fresh fish in a tradition that's more than 20 years old.
 It started when staff at the local fish shop began feeding scraps to birds at the end of each day.
-Today, Pelican Plaza – a specially built section of popular public outdoor area, Memorial Park – is a well-loved spot where visitors and locals get close to these large, unusual-looking Australian birds.
-The Entrance is just over half an hour's drive north from Bells at Killcare and Bouddi National Park.
+Today, Pelican Plaza – a specially built section of Memorial Park – is a well-loved spot where visitors and locals get close to these unusual-looking Australian birds.
+The Entrance is just over half an hour drive north from Bells at Killcare and Bouddi National Park.

 Relax at Pretty Beach House

-A five minutes walk from the shores of Broken Bay – the body of water surrounding Bouddi National Park, where the Hawkesbury River meets the Tasman Sea – is the exclusive, six-star guesthouse, Pretty Beach House.
-Among the gum trees of Bouddi National Park (five minutes down the road from Bells at Killcare), Pretty Beach House is considered by many to be Australian rural luxury at its best.
+A five-minute walk from the shores of Broken Bay – where the Hawkesbury River meets the Tasman Sea – is the exclusive, six-star guesthouse, Pretty Beach House.
+Among the gum trees of Bouddi National Park, Pretty Beach House is considered by many to be Australian rural luxury at its best.
 Like the nearby Bells at Killcare, the menus at Pretty Beach House are overseen by celebrity chef Stefano Manfredi.
 Guests have the option of arriving by seaplane on a beautiful scenic flight direct from Sydney, flying past Sydney Harbour and many of the city's beaches and islands before landing almost directly out the front of the boutique hotel itself, in the calm waters of Broken Bay.

 Make your trip happen